Manage motion and widget animation with MotionLayout

 A <CustomAttribute> contains two attributes of its own:

 • motion:attributeName is required and must match an object with getter and setter methods.
 The getter and setter must match a specific pattern.
-For example, backgroundColor is supported, since our view has underlying getBackgroundColor() and setBackgroundColor() methods.
+For example, backgroundColor is supported, since the view has underlying getBackgroundColor() and setBackgroundColor() methods.

 • The other attribute you must provide is based on the value type.
 Choose from the following supported types: